roualdes/bridgestan/README.md

 ### Example programs

-This repository includes examples of calling Stan through BridgeStan in Python, Julia, R, and C.
+This repository includes examples of calling Stan through BridgeStan in Python, Julia, R, Rust, and C.

 * From Python: [`example.py`](python/example.py)